EdJoPaTo/home-telegram-bot/README.md

 ### Telegram Bot Token

 Go to the [BotFather](https://t.me/botfather) and create your telegram bot account.
-He will provide you with a token you have to place in here
+He will provide you with a token you have to place in here.

+Also give the BotFather the commands the bot shall show.
+A list for Copy & Paste is in `botfather-commands.txt`.

 ### Telegram User Whitelist

 The userids of telegram users have to be specified in here.
 Everyone can use the bot when it is empty.
 You can add a random number, start the bot and write to the bot.

-## Notifications

-This bot can notify about temperature changing.
-When the temperature of the (currently there is only one possible) outdoor sensor gets higher or lower than an indoor sensor the specific user gets notified.

-## Graph

-Users can plot dynamic graphs of the history sensor values.
-Plotting is made with [gnuplot](http://gnuplot.info/)